10 June 2025

 It is a glorious picture.
 Suddenly all the things that once seemed to make a difference and had the potential of dividing us pale into insignificance: nationality, status, gender… And no doubt Paul (and you and I) could continue the list: age, political persuasion, education, tattoos, musical preferences and a whole host of other things that differentiate us and could easily cause us to drift apart or even drive wedges between us.
 But our unity in Christ is far more valuable, infinitely more precious than any of those things.

 I wonder how many of you are familiar with the law of entropy in physics.
 The law of entropy states that when left alone in its natural state, everything tends to greater and greater disorder.
 I had a friend who used to talk about the law of spiritual entropy.
-That is, when left to itself, everything in the church tends to greater and greater disorder—and sometimes even to outright hostility!
+That is, when left to itself, everything in the church tends to greater and greater disorder—and sometimes even to outright chaos!

 The challenge for you and for me is, that if we are to avoid that spiritual entropy, if we are to be the community that Paul is describing for us in these verses in Galatians, it takes commitment and it takes hard work.
 We can’t be satisfied just to be pew warmers.